Moving Ground Plane (MGP)

 Acoustic Panels

-The Climatic Wind Tunnel (CWT) was designed from inception with acoustic performance in mind and has always contained significant regions of noise attenuation within the airline circuit.
+The Climatic Wind Tunnel was designed from inception with acoustic performance in mind and has always contained significant regions of noise attenuation within the airline circuit.
 These include acoustically treated transitions and annular silencers upstream and downstream of the main fan.
 Three of the four sets of turning vanes are also acoustically treated.
 These treatments result in significant attenuation of the mid and high-frequency fan-generated noise.
 The recently installed acoustic panels have reduced the background noise levels in the test section plenum.
 The acoustic panels cover the test section side walls, ceiling, rear wall and portions of the front wall and nozzle structure.